About

 My father is an artist from Chicago, and professor for many years.
 He's the real artist of the family.
 His talent got him a summer scholarship at the Art Institute of Chicago in his teens to study drawing, and a long career as a professor and artist.
 I've been asking myself over the years if having an artist-father (he was always a father first) made it easier or harder for me to become an artist.
 The answer is really both, easier and harder.
 Easier because of his support and mentorship, and having lived with his abstract paintings on the wall my entire life, abstraction was familiar to me.
 There's a typical family photo of me opening presents on Christmas morning as a kid, and in the background this huge, wonderful abstract painting.
 Not every kids life.
 But, it was also harder.
 How do you move forward with your art when it's so far behind what he is doing?
 It can be especially crippling early on when your work is so woefully undeveloped by comparison.
 But you get over that, and eventually, just go about your own business.
 Back in the 1980's, he was doing these paintings playing off the Northern Renaissance painter Jan Van Eyck's, Arnolfini Wedding Portrait.
 I remember walking into one of his shows at a local college, and my mind was blown.
 They were so good, so expressive, and I think, in the end, the effect on me was to give me the courage to pursue an art of my own.
 And now, many years later, how forever grateful I am to have shared this experience of making art with my father.

-I went to Moorhead State University, and studied with Professors, Timothy Ray and Carl Oltvedt.
+At Moorhead State University, and studied with Professors, Timothy Ray and Carl Oltvedt.
 In our second year, we had to do a full-size drawing of a female skeleton, both a newsprint study, and final drawing, I'm still recovering from that.
 In the Fall of 1987, I remember, my mid-program review was not going all that well as we were looking at my life drawing studies, and snippets of other work from my classes, until I opened up a portfolio of drawings I had been doing on my own.
 Chairperson P. Richard Seitz face suddenly lit up as I pulled out my pastel drawings, and a wry smile went across his face as if to say, now we're talking!
 One of his comments that day was, "keep the sensitivity of your line," in his Hungarian accent.
 Suddenly, we had some energy in the room.
 To my utter astonishment, the committee loved this group of pastels I had been working on over the summer, and they were happy to approve me into the BFA program.
 I was officially off and running.

 SELECTED AWARDS AND EXHIBITIONS